JAMPANIKOMAL/atlas/docs/02_Environment_and_Installation_v3.md

 conda env create -f environment-v3.yml
 ```

+This will create an environment named `atlas` with all the necessary Python packages.

-## Step 2: Install GPU Support Libraries (CUDA & cuDNN)
+### Step 2: Install GPU Support Libraries

-After the base environment is created, you must install the specific CUDA Toolkit and cuDNN versions that are compatible with TensorFlow 2.10.
+After the base environment is created, you must install the specific CUDA Toolkit and cuDNN versions.

 Activate the newly created environment: